Space Quest IV: Story

 Following the events of Space Quest III, lowly janitor Roger Wilco is heading back to his homeworld of Xenon, aboard the Aluminum Mallard.
 Stopping at a bar for drinks, and retelling his heroics to the customers, Roger is approached by two androids.
 Taken outside by them, they reveal themselves to be under the employment of Sludge Vohaul, the villain of Space Quest II, who has been reborn in the future and is now seeking revenge on him.
 Before the androids kill him, two soldiers rescue Roger, one of whom opens a rift in time and instructs him to escape through it.
 Travelling through it, Roger winds up on Xenon in the near future, devastated by a major disaster (in which the game claims it's Space Quest XII: Vohaul's Revenge II).

 Exploring the ruins of the planet's main city, Roger finds a recording which reveals that Xenon developed an AI supercomputer to run everything, but that it was infected with a virus, Vohaul's mind digitized, that waged war on the inhabitants, killing or enslaving most of the population.
 Finding he must stop him, Roger sneaks a ride to Vohaul's base, and steals a time-travel ship to find some way of combatting the problem.
 Taking himself back several years, he winds up on the Planet Estros during Space Quest X: Latex Babes of Estros (a parody of Infocom's game Leather Goddesses of Phobos), where he encounters his future ex-girlfriend.
 After rescuing her from trouble, he joins them on a shopping trip, acquiring further items to assist in his quest.

 After Vohaul's androids track him down, Roger outwits them and steals their time-travel ship, proceeding to track down additional items (including a visit back to Space Quest I), before eventually returning to Xenon.
 Infiltrating Vohaul's base, Roger finds the soldier who rescued him is actually his son from the future, and that Vohaul captured him.
 After initiating the supercomputer's reformatting process, he proceeds to confront Vohaul.
 Defeating him and rescuing his son, Roger liberates Xenon once again, and inquires about his future.
 His son provides only minor details, including information on the woman whom he will have a child with.
 Learning he will not recall much of the adventure, Roger bids his son farewell, and returns to the present.

+Ports

+An Atari ST version was announced via Sierra Online's magazine, Sierra News Magazine, but canceled.